 I supervise BA and MA dissertations as well as PhD theses.

-Noir Aesthetics in Chinese Cinema;
+The Noir Aesthetics in Chinese Cinema;

-Metamorphosis in Literary Texts.
+Metamorphosis in Transnational Literary Texts;

 I have supervised the following PhD projects to completion: